eldila/MatIB/README.md

 MatIB is a simple Matlab implementation of the IB method that allows students and researchers to solve simple fluid-structure interaction problems with minimal overhead.
 The algorithm employed in MatIB is described in Peskin’s review paper [3] and is an adaptation of the Lai-Peskin algorithm [1].
 For clarity, we have limited the scope of our implementation and this code should therefore not be thought as a generalized IB toolkit.
 Instead, MatIB’s codebase acts as a foundation for further experimentation and extension.

 MatIB is released under the MIT Open Source License and is free to use for any purpose.
-However, any resulting publications should cite this MatIB User Guide.
+However, any resulting publications should cite the MatIB User Guide.

 References: